top of page

 It's also important to note that international students can be exempt from fees under certain conditions.
 For example, those with a recognized refugee background or a scholarship may be fully or partially exempt from fees.
 The regulations vary depending on the federal state and university, so seeking legal advice before beginning your studies is recommended.

-Contact us
+Contact Us

 Are you looking for a lawyer specializing in German immigration and visa law?
 We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
-Our specialised attorneys are always by your side.
 Contact us to book an online appointment with a German immigration lawyer!

-5. FAQ Tuition Fees for Foreigners
+5. FAQ Tuition fees for foreign students

 Are there tuition fees in Germany for foreigners?